Abdulbaqui07/Batching-Transactions/README.md

 ## Advantages of Batch Transactions

-Faster and Lower Cost
+Faster, Multiple Transactions, Lower Gas Fees.

 ## Applications

-While batch transactions can be carried out at when, it's particularly suited to end-of-cycle processing, such as for processing a bank's reports at the end of a day or generating monthly or biweekly payrolls.
+Batch transactions can be carried out when, it's particularly suited to end-of-cycle processing, such as for processing a bank's reports at the end of a day or generating monthly or biweekly payrolls.

 ## Steps for Implementing

 You need to create an npm project by going to an empty folder, running ```npm init -y```, and following its instructions.
 You can use another package manager, like yarn, but I recommend you to use npm 7 or later, as it makes installing Hardhat plugins simpler.

-Once your project is ready, you should run
+Once your project is ready, you should run:

 ```
 npm install --save-dev hardhat